projecte-aina/tts-api/README.md

 **NOTES:**
 - ssml format is not available yet.
-- Currently, only "ca-es" language is supported, and will be applied by default
+- Currently, only "ca-ba, ca-nw, ca-va" directions are supported, and will be applied by default

 **Successful Response:**